Ecoyards provides complete lawn and landscape services with an emphasis on quality customer service and environmental responsibility.

 One of the most requested landscape features we get at Ecoyards are paver patios, walkways and driveways.
 Pavers offer many benefits over concrete.
 They come in a variety of rich colors, textures, and styles to fit your landscape design.
 Pavers are much easier to adjust and repair than concrete slabs that tend to crack over time.
 Paver Walkway, SeattleThey’re also aesthetically pleasing.
 Take a look at some of our paver patio and walkway photos.

 At Ecoyards, we’ll work with you to choose the right material for your patio or walkway.
-One of our main suppliers is Bellevue-based Mutual Materials, which produces their brick pavers and other materials locally in the Puget Sound area.
+We use local suppliers that produce their brick pavers and other materials locally in the Puget Sound area.

 To properly install your paver patio or walkway, we excavate the underlying soil and create a base of compacted crushed gravel that’s a minimum of four inches for regular foot traffic and even more for areas where vehicles will be driving over the pavers.
 A good low-impact tip is to keep the excavated soil on-site rather than transporting it across town as fill material.
 In some cases the underlying soils can be amended with compost and used in planting beds.